 1. Build Rapport

 TIP: Practice on ways you can mirror and match another person’s behavior.
 When you match and mirror, you observe with your entire body.
 This is not mimicry.
 It’s learning to tune in with another person.
-Pay attention to their body posture, their energy level, and their voice.
+Pay attention to their body posture, energy level, and voice.

 3. Surprise Them